Gussie Nell Davis

 Deana Bolton Covin

-Deana Bolton Covin has been a star at every level of her career, but the brightest of her stars has to be the fourteen years she served as director of the world-famous Kilgore College Rangerettes.
-In 1979, it fell on her shoulders to take an internationally recognized organization, which had been directed only by its founder, Gussie Nell Davis, and to chart the course for its future.
+Deana Bolton Covin was a star at every level of her career, but the brightest of her stars has to be the fourteen years she served as director of the world-famous Kilgore College Rangerettes.
+In 1979, it fell on her shoulders to take an internationally recognized organization which had been directed only by its founder, and to chart the course for its future.
 The team never missed a beat or a performance opportunity.

 Mrs. Covin's tenure as Director of the Rangerettes was a huge success, as she took the performance level of the organization to even greater heights.
 This was most evident every year at the spring production of Revels.